akxks/diablo2android/README.md

 4. Done that? now make a new container top right.
 5. You're done! go to one of the drives in drive view, then go to usr/games and diablo will be there.
 6. start diablo2.exe, have fun!

+# Credits
+Credit to ExaGear, found the right APK for this to work on phones.